 The researchers hypothesise that those who feel older may be able to sense the ageing process in their brain, as their loss of grey matter may make cognitive tasks more challenging.

 However, at present, the researchers do not know for sure if these brain characteristics are directly responsible for subjective age and will need to carry out long-term studies to understand this link further.

 One intriguing possibility is that those who feel younger are more likely to lead a more physically and mentally active life, which could cause improvements in brain health.
 However, for those who feel older, the opposite could be true.

 "If somebody feels older than their age, it could be a sign for them to evaluate their lifestyle, habits and activities that could contribute to brain ageing and take measures to better care for their brain health," said Chey.

-The research is part of a special article collection on assessment of brain ageing across the lifespan.
+The research is part of a special article collection on an assessment of brain ageing across the lifespan.

 Materials provided by Frontiers.
 Note: Content may be edited for style and length.